Park Hyatt Tokyo

 Serene oasis on top of the bustling city

-To start planning your vacation to Park Hyatt Tokyo
+Call us on to start planning your vacation to Park Hyatt Tokyo or take a look at our itineraries to Tokyo

 The inspiration and backdrop for the critically acclaimed film, Lost in Translation, the luxurious Park Hyatt Tokyo is an elegant oasis of space and calm that offers spectacular views of Tokyo and Mount Fuji.
 Occupying 14 floors of the Shinjunku Park Tower, the hotel is close to Shinjunku Station, Shinjunku Park and the spectacular surrounds of Nishi Shinjunku (know as 'skyscraper city').
 This is dazzling Tokyo at its finest.